eclipsesource/tabris-js-docs/docs/2.0/api/Drawer.md

 Type: *string*, supported values: `overlay`, `compactOverlay`, `inline`, `compactInline`, default: `overlay`

-Controls how the drawer integrates in to its targetView.
+Controls how the drawer integrates into its targetView.

-- `overlay` completely hides the drawer when closed and overlays other content when opend.
+- `overlay` completely hides the drawer when closed and overlays other content when opened.
 - `compactOverlay` makes the drawer partially visible when closed so a 48px wide bar remains side-by-side with the targetViews other content.
 If a drawer-action controls the drawer it is placed inside this bar.
-When the drawer is opend its remaining width overlays the targetViews other content.
+When the drawer is opened its remaining width overlays the targetViews other content.
-- `inline` completely hides the drawer when closed, but shows it side-by-side with the targetView when opend.
+- `inline` completely hides the drawer when closed, but shows it side-by-side with the targetView when opened.
 The drawer does not close automatically in this mode.
-- `compactInline` makes the drawer partially visible when closed (like `compactOverlay`), but shows it side-by-side with the targetView when opend (like `inline`).
+- `compactInline` makes the drawer partially visible when closed (like `compactOverlay`), but shows it side-by-side with the targetView when opened (like `inline`).

 Available only on windows.